COVID-19 vaccination in Brazil: Vaccination progress

 The target vaccination coverage planned by most countries is generally around 60-70%.
 It may need to be significantly increased to stop the Delta variant.

-The milestone of 60% population coverage of partial vaccination (at least 1 of 2 doses) was reached on August 24, 2021.
-On September 23, 250.3 thousand boosters had already been administered.
-On March 30, 2022, 75% of the population was fully vaccinated.
+The milestone of 60% population coverage of partial vaccination (at least 1 of 2 doses) was reached on 24 August 2021.
+On 23 September 250.3 thousand boosters had already been administered.
+On 30 March 2022, 75% of the population was fully vaccinated.

 By the end of December, about 20 million people had not returned for their second dose, and their reserved doses were about to expire.
 The Ministry of Health then announced the donation of 10 million doses to COVAX.

 Booster doses

-On August 25, 2021, the Ministry of Health announced that booster vaccination would begin on September 15 for people over 70 years who have been fully vaccinated for at least six months and for individuals with immunodeficiency fully vaccinated for at least 28 days.
-On August 31, the cities of Salvador and Curitiba began administering booster doses to the elderly ahead of schedule, soon followed by most other state capitals.
+On 25 August 2021, the Ministry of Health announced that booster vaccination would begin on 15 September for people over 70 years who have been fully vaccinated for at least six months and for individuals with immunodeficiency fully vaccinated for at least 28 days.
+On 31 August, the cities of Salvador and Curitiba began administering booster doses to the elderly ahead of schedule, soon followed by most other state capitals.

-On November 16, the Ministry of Health announced that a booster dose will be offered to all adults five months after the second dose.
+On 16 November, the Ministry of Health announced that a booster dose will be offered to all adults five months after the second dose.
 The booster dose will be the same vaccine as the initial course, except for those vaccinated with CoronaVac, who will receive the Pfizer–BioNTech vaccine as a booster.

-On December 20, to increase protection against the Omicron variant, the Ministry of Health announced that it will offer the booster dose after four months and a fourth dose after four months for individuals with immunodeficiency.
+On 20 December, to increase protection against the Omicron variant, the Ministry of Health announced that it will offer the booster dose after four months and a fourth dose after four months for individuals with immunodeficiency.

-On November 22, 2022, the Brazilian Health Regulatory Agency (Anvisa) approved the two bivalent versions of the Pfizer–BioNTech COVID-19 vaccine against the Omicron BA.1 and BA.4/BA.5 subvariants.
+On 22 November 2022, the Brazilian Health Regulatory Agency (Anvisa) approved the two bivalent versions of the Pfizer–BioNTech COVID-19 vaccine against the Omicron BA.1 and BA.4/BA.5 subvariants.